 On days I dabble in a little excess I make sure it’s a day I will be really active.
-For instance when heading to the mountains to go snowboarding there are not many food choices so my usual at Chic-fill is a spicy chicken sandwich on a “wheat bun” with “extra lettuce and tomato” Im okay with eating this because I know I will burn it off that day snowboarding.
+For instance when heading to the mountain to snowboarding there are not many food choices, my usual at Chic-fill is a spicy chicken sandwich on a “wheat bun” with “extra lettuce and tomato” Im okay with eating this because I know I will burn it off that day snowboarding.

 We all have to start somewhere.
 No matter what stage you are in to committing to live a healthy life style making good carb choices can be a small start to a healthy future of feeling better and having more energy.

-Something as simple as choosing the right kind of carbohydrates can be a small yet drastic health change.
+Something as simple as choosing the right kind of carbohydrates in moderation can be a small yet drastic health change.

 I found this interesting.
 There are many healthy alternatives, just because we eat healthy doesn’t mean we should skimp on working out.

 It probably comes as no surprise that, as registered dietitians, we’re always promoting healthy foods.
 However, through the course of our careers, every now and then an otherwise healthy food that we recommend to include in a healthy diet unexpectedly has something worrisome turn up in it.
 Here are four healthy foods that fall in this category and easy fixes to avoid the hidden dangers.

 It’s whole-grain, fiber-filled, crunchy and delicious, and makes a great snack.
 At 100 calories for 3 cups popped, it’s an excellent weight-loss snack.

 The Hidden Danger: BPA or Bisphenol A is a chemical that has been linked with a host of negative health effects, from problems with the brain, heart and prostate to harmful effects on reproductive systems and childhood development.
 BPA has been reported to be found in the lining of microwave popcorn bags.